operator-framework/community/GOVERNANCE.md

-The Operator Framework umbrella project is composed as a federation of individual projects, some independent and some interdependent, each of which focuses on some aspect of the goals of umbrella project.
+The Operator Framework umbrella project is composed as a federation of individual projects, some independent and some interdependent, each of which focuses on some aspect of the goals of the umbrella project.
 Our governance reflects this federated structure.

 - [Values](#values)